WinRobotics/EMLID_M2_BASIC_ROS_PUBLISHER/README.md

 # EMLID_M2_BASIC_ROS_PUBLISHER
-Using wjwwoods serial lib with ROS to publish basic nav_sat msgs with Lat and Long coordinates
+Using wjwwoods serial lib with ROS to publish basic nav_sat msgs with Lat and Long coordinates using USB